arpansahu/common_readme/AWS Deployment/nginx.md

 2. Enabling a Wildcard certificate

-    Here we will enable SSL certificate for all subdomains at once
+    Here we will enable an SSL certificate for all subdomains at once

     Run the following Command
     ```